morganel/self-driving-cars/behavioral-cloning/README.md

 Although it is possible to generate data with the simulator, I wasn't able to drive the car well enough with my laptop keyboard to get good data.
 Therefore, I used the dataset provided by Udacity.
 Dataset description: images from 3 different cameras placed at the center, left and right of the car and their associated steering angle, throttle and speed.

-### Data cleansing:
+### Data analysis:
-Some points in the dataset were recorded with a very low speed.
+- Some points in the dataset were recorded with a very low speed.
 These may be outliers and I decided to remove them.
+- Uneven distribution of steering angles: there are more sharper left turns in the data set.
+Also, there is a huge peak around 0, which means that the model may have a bias to go straight.
+If we include the left and right cameras with an steering angle offset, this can fix the problem.

 ### Validation set:
 In order to pick the best model and avoid overfitting, 10% of the training dataset was randomly selected for validation.
+- Total number of examples: 7332
+- Training examples: 6598
+- Validation examples: 734

 ### Model description:
 I implemented the model described in the [NVIDIA paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) in Keras.
 I used the same layers but fed RGB images instead of YUV images since RGB images gave better results.